 The benefits of a clean BBQ

 BBQs are great for cooking up a delicious meal, but they can also be a breeding ground for bacteria if they’re not properly cleaned.
 Stuck-on food can attract insects and rodents, and it can also contribute to the spread of foodborne illnesses.
+Maintaining a clean BBQ is just one aspect of keeping your outdoor spaces hygienic and enjoyable.
+For more tips on keeping pests at bay, check out these pest control measures.

 Then, use a clean cloth to scrub the entire surface of the BBQ, paying special attention to areas that are prone to stuck-on food.
-Finally, rinse the BBQ with water and dry it with a clean towel.
-For best results, clean your BBQ before and after each use.
+After you’ve cleaned the BBQ, don’t forget to address other kitchen areas, such as cleaning grease from kitchen cabinets to keep your cooking space in top shape.

 Cleaning your BBQ doesn’t have to be a chore.
 By following these simple tips, you can keep your grill looking and functioning like new.
 Not to mention, you’ll also avoid any potential health hazards that come with cooking on a dirty BBQ.